-Feliccia Smith, PhDProfessor of Management
+Feliccia Smith, PhDProfessor, Business & Management

 Location: Tigerville, SC

-“A train travelling 55 mph on a railroad track can crash through a 5-foot thick steel-reinforced concrete wall without stopping.
+“A train traveling 55 mph on a railroad track can crash through a 5-foot thick steel-reinforced concrete wall without stopping.
 That same train, starting from a stationary position, won’t be able to go through an inch-thick block in front of the driving wheel.
 It is never the size of your problem that is the problem.
 It’s a lack of momentum.
 Without momentum, even a tiny obstacle can prevent you from moving forward.
-With momentum, you’ll navigate through problems and barely even notice them.” --John Maxwell
+With momentum, you’ll navigate through problems and barely even notice them.” —John Maxwell

 Teaching & Education